.st0{fill:#FFFFFF;}

 A complete local SEO plan builds a foundation that makes your business more likely to land the top spots and harder to shake down.

-How to Do Local SEO: 4 Key Elements
+How to Do Local SEO: The 4 Key Elements

 The four basic work areas of local SEO are: